afaqueahmad7117/spark-experiments/README.md

 # Spark Performance Tuning

-This repository is the ultimate guide for **mastering advanced Spark performance tuning and optimization techniques**.
+This repository is the ultimate guide for **mastering advanced Spark performance tuning and optimization concepts**.
 It is an invaluable resource for anyone preparing for **data engineering interviews** involving Spark.

-Additionally, this repository serves as a reference for all the code snippets used in my [Spark Performance Tuning](https://www.youtube.com/playlist?list=PLWAuYt0wgRcLCtWzUxNg4BjnYlCZNEVth) playlist on YouTube.
-The goal of the playlist and the accompanying code snippets is to make complex concepts in Apache Spark easy to understand, while also developing a deep understanding of how things work under the hood.
+Additionally, this repository serves as a reference for all the code snippets used in my [Spark Performance Tuning Playlist on YouTube.](https://www.youtube.com/playlist?list=PLWAuYt0wgRcLCtWzUxNg4BjnYlCZNEVth) The goal of the playlist and the accompanying code snippets is to make complex concepts in Apache Spark easy to understand, while also developing a deep understanding of how things work under the hood.

 ## Concepts Covered